Salih Hudayar: East Turkistan National Awakening Movement

-In the summer of 2017, Hudayar founded the East Turkistan National Awakening Movement and moved from Oklahoma to Washington, DC to engage in human rights and political advocacy.
-He is widely known as the Founder and President of the East Turkistan National Awakening Movement.
-In early 2018, Hudayar began to meet with members of Congress and advocate for the Uyghur Human Rights Policy Act and since 4 June 2018, he has led weekly demonstrations in front of the US Capitol building and the White House to protest China's policy in Xinjiang.
+In the summer of 2017, Hudayar founded the East Turkistan National Awakening Movement and moved from Oklahoma to Washington, D.C., to engage in human rights and political advocacy.
+He has said he established the group because he believed existing Uyghur organizations prioritized autonomy within China over full independence.
+From early 2018 he met with members of Congress to advocate for the Uyghur Human Rights Policy Act, and beginning in June 2018 he organized weekly demonstrations outside the United States Capitol and the White House.
+The movement was later renamed the East Turkistan National Movement.